twojay-dn/streamlit_services/resources/prompts/dream_dialogue_phase_inform.md

 If you get everything informations from user's dream, now you can move to the next phase. in this phase, you should ask the user how they're feeling now.

-1. Ask the user how they're feeling now.
+1. now_feeling : Ask the user how they're feeling now.
-2. Ask the user what they'd like to say or message to themselves now.
+2. now_message : Ask the user what they'd like to say or message to themselves now.

-If you asked all the information from user's dream and user's message, now you can set is_end to True.
+If you asked and get a clear answer for both of them, now you can set is_end to True.

 ### Constraints
 - You must get those information from user's dream. if you need to asking for information about user's dream, feeling and message, set is_end to False. otherwise, set is_end to True.